On the Resilience of Bipartite Networks: Independent cascade on bipartite graphs

 We observe that each feasible graph is a collection of stars with (possibly) some isolated vertices in $L$.
 We therefore compute the expected fraction of infected individuals in the union of a $k$-star and $k-1$ isolated vertices, call this $\E [I_k]$:

 where $L_j$ is the probability that a vertex of degree $j$ in $L$ is infected, and $R_j$ is the probability that a vertex in $R$ joined to a vertex of degree $j$ is infected.
 Note that the expected fraction of infected individuals in a perfect matching is exactly $\E[I_1]$ and the expected fraction in an $n$-star with $n-1$ isolated vertices in $L$ is $\E[I_n]$.
-We calculate
+We will show that for $k \in [1, n]$, $\E[I_k]$ is minimized at either $k=1$ or $k=n$, and since any feasible graph is a union of stars, this shows that either the perfect matching or $n$-star is optimal.